 \$25,000 each fiscal year.
-Budget is used as needed and accrued year-to-year for larger projects.
-The FY20 Budget is shown as being fully expended so the reader can easily understand future funding levels.
+The budget is used as needed and accrued year-to-year for larger projects.
+The FY20 Budget is shown as being fully expended, along with a projected \$50,000 in roll-forward monies from FY19, so the reader can easily understand future funding levels.